Community Paramedic Program

 - About this page:

-The Community Paramedic Program (CPP) will provide a new, innovative and transformational model of healthcare in our community.
-This program will connect at-risk populations to appropriate resources, including patients who frequently use emergency services.
+The Community Paramedic Program (CPP) provides a new, innovative and transformational model of healthcare in our community.
+This program connects at-risk populations to appropriate resources, including patients who frequently use emergency services.

 Medical Assessment & In-Home Care

 A systematic approach to evaluating a patient’s current or chronic medical conditions that is used to communicate with the Medical Home and/or primary care physician.
 Services could include ECG, blood draw, basic vital signs, blood glucose levels, and carbon monoxide monitoring.